THE SEVEN SACRAMENTS

 Divine Mercy Parish encourages vocational discernment.
 We ask for the prayers of our parishioners for those who might be contemplating a religious life.
-We ask parents to encourage their children if they feel a call to speak with Fr.
-Christopher and to discover if a life of service to Christ in the form of the Religious Life is for them.
+We ask parents to encourage their children.
+Contact the Parish Office for guidance and assistance in discovering if a life of service to Christ in the form of the Religious Life is for them.
 You can find more information and support from the Vocation Office for the Diocese of Evansville.

 A Prayer for Vocations

 send Your Graces upon those

 You have called to gather the fruits of Your labor;